 A: The only place you can buy a new Claud Butler bicycle, is from an approved Claud Butler dealer.
 We have always supported this way of doing business as it ensures our bikes reach you in full working order with no concerns over safety.
 Most dealers will offer a free of charge Pre-Delivery inspection, which basically means they will ensure the bike is in full working order, before you take it home.
 We don’t sell ‘boxed bikes’.
 Sometimes there will be a small premium when buying a bike in store rather than from competing online stores, but this premium ensures you receive the bike how you would expect.
 You may save a small amount buying a boxed bike online, but if you need the bike building, any bike shop will charge you for this.
 The charge for this service is dependent on the store you take the bike to, but quite often it will outweigh the original saving.

-Q: I have an old Claud Butler bike, can you tell me the model and value?
+Q: I have a Claud Butler bike, can you tell me the model and value?

 Q: I’ve emailed you but not received a reply?